 The first redundancy I would like to address, as I (and most ancient philosophers) believe it is the most important perception upgrade of all, is the perception of opposition.

-For example, let’s look into the concept of good and bad.
+As an example, let’s look into the concept of good and bad.

-Naturally, since good and bad are opposites, they perceived as two opposing binary concepts.
+Naturally, since good and bad are opposites, they are perceived as two opposing binary concepts.
 Defining bad as simply being the opposite of good.

 Well, that’s a good question!

 To determine which concepts should be unified, I use the principle of non-opposition.
 Here is the principle, explained by my favorite philosopher, Socrates: “the same thing will not be willing to do or undergo opposites in the same part of itself, in relation to the same thing, at the same time”.